Strong Equivalence and Program Structure in Arguing Essential Equivalence between Logic Programs: Programs with Variables

 in place of rules~(\ref{eq:alchoice3}-\ref{eq:alchoice5}).
 Note that this single rule is an abbreviation for rules~(\ref{eq:alchoice3}-\ref{eq:alchoice5})~\citep{geb15}.

 The second formalization that we call a \dalchoice encoding is obtained from \alchoice by replacing rules (\ref{eq:alchoice3}-\ref{eq:alchoice5}) with the following:

 It is important to note several facts about the considered planning module encodings.
 These planning modules are meant to be used with logic programs that capture \begin{itemize} \item[(i)] a domain of interest originally stated as a system description in the action language \al; \item[(ii)] a specification of an initial configuration; \item[(iii)] a specification of a goal configuration. \end{itemize} The process of encoding (i-iii) as a logic program, which we call a \planinst encoding, follows a strict procedure.
 As a consequence, some important properties hold about any \planinst.
-To state these it is convenient to recall a notion of a simple rule and define a ``terminal'' predicate.
+To state these it is convenient to recall the notion of a simple rule and define a ``terminal'' predicate.

 A {\em signature} is a set of function and predicate symbols/constants.
 A function symbol of arity~0 is an {\em object constant}.
 A {\em term} is an object constant, an object variable, or an expression of the form $f(t_1,\dots,t_m)$, where $f$ is a function symbol of arity $m$ and each $t_i$ is a term.
 An {\em atom} is an expression of the form $p(t_1,\dots,t_n)$ or $t_1=t_2$, where $p$ is an $n$-ary predicate symbol and each $t_i$ is a term.
-A {\em simple body} has the form $a_1,\dots,a_m,\ not\ a_{m+1},\dots,\ not\ a_{n}$ where~$a_i$ is an atom and $n$ is possible $0$.
+A {\em simple body} has the form

+where~$a_i$ is an atom and $n\geq 0$.
 Expression $a_1,\dots,a_m$ forms the positive part of a body.
-A {\em simple} rule has a form
+A {\em simple} rule has the form

 or

 where $h_i$ is an atom and $\body$ is a simple body.
 We now state a recursive definition of a terminal predicate with respect to a program.
 Let~$i$ be a nonnegative integer.
 A predicate that occurs only in rules whose body is empty is called {\em 0-terminal}.
 We call a predicate {\em $i+1$-terminal} when it occurs only in the heads of simple rules (left hand side of an arrow), furthermore \begin{itemize} \item in these rules all predicates occurring in their positive parts of the bodies must be at most {\em $i$-terminal} and \item at least one of these rules is such that some predicate occurring in its positive part of the body is {\em $i$-terminal} . \end{itemize} We call any $x$-terminal predicate {\em terminal}.
 For example, in program